prantlf/docker-alpine-glibc/README.md

     ln -s /bin/sh /usr/bin/bash

+The first way is used in this image tagged `bin` or `<alpine>-bin`.

+If you install `glibc-i18n-2.34-r0.apk` and create a locale by `/usr/glibc-compat/bin/localedef`, you will need to unpack the charmap.
+For example:

+    gunzip --keep /usr/glibc-compat/share/i18n/charmaps/UTF-8.gz
+    /usr/glibc-compat/bin/localedef -i cs_CZ -f UTF-8 cs_CZ.UTF-8

 ## Build, Test and Publish

 The local image is built as `alpine-glibc` and pushed to the docker hub as `prantlf/alpine-glibc:latest`.